-A Brief Understanding of Containers
+What are Containers?
+A Brief Understanding

 The earliest mention of containerization technology can be traced back to 1979 and the use of Chroot on UnixV7.
 Over a decade or so later, more container-based technologies emerged, but none of these became mainstream.
 Containers as we know them today came around with Warden in 2011 and the game-changing Docker version in 2013.
 For most people, Docker and containers are analogous, but this is no longer the case, especially with the release of Kubernetes.

 When it comes to container management, things can be broken down into container orchestration and container runtime.
 Container orchestration serves to schedule and scale workloads while the runtime implements components necessary to run the container.
 The runtime includes a container engine, which accepts the user requests that manage the lifecycle of the containerized process.
 There are many services that can enact and implement these components and this technology is constantly changing.

 Serverless computing is tricky to define because it’s often easier to describe what it is not.
 Sometimes people think of serverless in terms of Lambda functions, which would be Functions as a Service (FaaS).
 There are also products that build FaaS which would be Backend as a Service (BaaS).
 There’s also an alternative definition by Martin Fowler of Thoughtworks which labels serverless as “Apps where server-side logic is still written by AppDev but run in stateless compute containers that are event triggered, ephemeral and fully managed by third party.”
 This definition ties serverless and containers together well.